 What does “approved placement” mean?

-It means your social worker (SW) or deputy probation officer (DPO) or the judge knows where you are living and has said it is OK for you to live there.
+It means your social worker or probation officer knows where you are living and has said it is OK for you to live there.

 What are my options about where to live?

 You may live in a foster home, or in a group home until you graduate high school or turn 19 years old.
-You may also live in the home of a relative (except your biological parents) or family friend, transitional housing, or what is called a “supervised independent living placement.”
+You may also live in the home of a relative or family friend, transitional housing, or what is called a “supervised independent living placement” or SILP for short.
 You just need to get approval from your social worker, probation officer, or judge.

 What is THP+FC?